Kadajett/recipes/GoldenPancakes_recipe.md

 These pancakes are golden in taste only.
 The brown sugar gives them a dark rich flavor that plays well with my recommended syrup.
 Super fluffy.
 Super derivitive.

-The steps are taken from another popular pancake recipe.
+The steps are derived from another popular pancake recipe, with some flavor and texture updates.
 Also, if its christmas, grate some nutmeg into the dry mixture.
 Be festive

 ## @ingredients